 Some runners, particularly mother runners and father runners, battle a sense of guilt about heading out the door first thing in the morning to go for a run.

-When you run first thing in the morning, you are demonstrating to yourself that your own health and well-being are a priority, and in this way, running in the morning is indeed self-care.
+When you run first thing in the morning, you demonstrate to yourself that your health and well-being are a priority.
+In this way, running in the morning is indeed about self-care and wellness.

-Running in the morning isn’t selfish: it’s a way of making sure you’re mentally and physically healthy and energized enough to take care of your loved ones, including your children, other family members, and friends.
+Running in the morning isn’t selfish: it’s a way of ensuring you’re mentally and physically healthy and energized enough to take care of your loved ones, including your children, other family members, and friends.

 For all runners, one of the benefits of running in the morning is that this act of self-care demonstrates to yourself that your health and ensuring you feel well are a priority.